Jvpjava/osTicket-Ticket-Lifecycle-Lab/README.md

 As a help desk agent, I reviewed the ticket and checked:

-John Logs in to osTicket
+John Logs in to osTicket Make sure you log in with Desktop1 with helpdesk1 credentials.
 <p align="center"><img src="images/11.
 Desktop1 osTicket JohnDoe login.png" width="700"></p>
 <p align="center"><img src="images/11.
 JohnDoe Signed in.png" width="700"></p>